chmerdon/ExtendableFEM.jl/docs/src/problemdescription.md

 ## Operators

-Operator is a quite general concept and is everything that makes modifications to the system matrix, hence classical represenations of weak discretisations of differential operators, penalisations for boundary conditions or global constraints, or stabilisation terms.
+Operator is a quite general concept and is everything that makes modifications to the system matrix, hence classical representations of weak discretisations of differential operators, penalisations for boundary conditions or constraints, or stabilisation terms.

 ### Types of operators